Get

 3. Eliminate Triggers

-One way to combat howling is by identifying the triggers and eliminating them.
-While certain triggers cannot be avoided such as sirens, unexpected noise, and knocks at the door you can still work to reduce certain ones.
+One way to combat howling is to identify the triggers and eliminate them.
+While certain triggers, such as sirens, unexpected noise, and knocks at the door, cannot be avoided, you can still work to reduce certain ones.

-If you have visitors coming, have them give you a heads up when they arrive so that you can greet them at the door before they knock.
-If your Beagle is stimulated by certain prey animals outdoors, try and keep them in an area that has fewer critters running around.
+If you have visitors coming, have them give you a heads-up when they arrive so you can greet them at the door before they knock.
+If your Beagle is stimulated by certain prey animals outdoors, try to keep them in an area that has fewer critters running around.
 If they tend to howl at the window, try shutting the blinds and using curtains that prevent them from seeing out.

 4. Provide Enough Exercise and Mental Stimulation

 Since Beagles are highly intelligent hunting dogs, they have certain exercise requirements that other breeds do not.
-Keeping your dog both mentally and physically stimulated is not just great for their overall health, it is also very beneficial in reducing unwanted behaviors.
+Keeping your dog both mentally and physically stimulated is not only great for their overall health but is also beneficial in reducing unwanted behaviors.

 Try going for a walk each day or setting aside time for outdoor play.
 If you need to stay indoors, invest in some puzzle toys or other forms of entertainment to keep them active and entertained.